Sleepytale Logo

 Yaaaawn.

-He stretches his little arms.
+He stretches his arms.

 He rolls his shoulders like a slow turtle.

-Mimo picks a small basket for dinner.
+He picks a small basket for dinner.

-He picks one carrot, one tomato, one cucumber, one lettuce leaf.
+One carrot, one tomato, one cucumber, one lettuce leaf.

 He sings a basket song.